europace/kex-push/README.md

 - [Topic Subscription](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html)
 - configuration changes ([Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html))

-## The partner tree as Topic
+## The partner tree as topic

 A Subscriber is allowed to receive all topics for Plaketten in the partner tree underneath their own Plakette and for themselves.
 In addition the client is allowed to request a shadow document.
-This document povides you with the highest possible Topic.
-Should a topic change - e.g. due to restruring inside the partner tree - the client has to react appropriately.
-It is recommended to then `unsubsribe` to the old topic and `subscribe` to the new topic..
+This document povides you with the highest possible topic.
+Should a topic change - e.g. due to restructuring inside the partner tree - the client has to react appropriately.
+It is recommended to then `unsubscribe` to the old topic and `subscribe` to the new topic.

 For the topics the [AWS Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#iot-protocol-limits) apply, for example the depth can be a maximum of 7 layers.

-To receive changes not only for the own Plakette but for all other Plaketten _underneath_ the own Plakette you need to keep in mind to use a hash `#` as a wildcard.
-For example is your certificate valid for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3` the subscriber needs to be configured for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3/#`.
+To receive changes not only for your own Plakette but for all other Plaketten _underneath_ your own Plakette you need to use a hash `#` as a wildcard.
+For example, if your certificate is valid for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3` the subscriber needs to be configured for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3/#`.
 You can find more details in the developer guide about [Topic Subscription](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html).

 ## Payload Message Format

-The message body contains a payload in JSON format:
+The message body contains the payload as JSON:

 ```
 {